-- 18. Each of Financial Institutions knew that the cheques and other instruments made by the Plaintiff Scott and other Class members, which were drawn in trust, were payments to Samji and/or Samji Holdings of trust funds, and the Financial Institutions permitted Samji and/or Samji Holdings to deposit those trust instruments into non-trust accounts. - 19.
-In so doing, the Financial Institutions knowingly assisted Samji in breaching her trust obligations to the Plaintiff Scott and other Class members who wrote their cheques or other instruments in trust.
+- 25. Each of Financial Institutions knew that the cheques and other instruments made by the Plaintiff Scott and other Class members, which were drawn in trust, and any funds transferred to the account of Samji and Associates "in trust", were payments to Samji and/or Samji Holdings of trust funds, and the Financial Institutions permitted Samji and/or Samji Holdings to deposit those trust instruments into non-trust accounts. - 26.
+In so doing, the Financial Institutions knowingly assisted Samji in breaching her trust obligations to the Plaintiff Scott and other Class members who wrote their cheques or other instruments in trust or made transfers in trust.
 Accordingly, the Defendant Financial Institutions are liable to account for those trust funds.